 - DISPLAY this large backlit LCD screen shows the synthesizer status, parameters, and the five main menus.
-The contrast and brightness are adjustable on the PANEL SETTINGS page of the GLOBAL menu. - NAVIGATION navigate within the display menus using the BANK/UP, BANK/DOWN, +/YES, and -/NO switches. - MENUS these switches allow access to the display menus.
+The contrast and brightness are adjustable on the PANEL SETTINGS page of the GLOBAL menu. - NAVIGATION navigate within the display menus using the UP, DOWN, +/YES and -/NO buttons. - MENUS these switches allow access to the display menus.